 Temple of Ramses III

-On the right hand side of the court is the Temple of Ramses III, dedicated to Amun, which is perhaps the best example of a simple Egyptian temple built on a unified plan.
+On the right-hand side of the court is the Temples of Ramses III, dedicated to Amun, which is perhaps the best example of a simple Egyptian temple built on a unified plan.

 From the Vestibule, a doorway leads into the Hypostyle Hall, which has eight columns with closed capitals.
 Beyond this are three chapels dedicated respectively from left to right to Mut, Amun, and Khons.